-Obesity is one of the biggest contributing factors to having severe cardiovascular system problems.
-It’s important to understand that obesity is defined by body mass index (BMI).
-This takes into account two factors – height and weight.
+Obesity is one of the most significant contributors to cardiovascular system problems.
+It’s important to understand that obesity is determined by body mass index (BMI), which considers two parameters – height and weight.

 The Department of Health and Human Resources discovered a direct link between BMI and mortality (death) among adults who had never smoked.
-In 2008, mortality directly correlated to cardiovascular disease (primarily stroke and heart disease) was the #1 cause of death.
+Mortality directly correlated to cardiovascular disease (primarily stroke and heart disease) was the #1 cause of death.

 The major cardiovascular issues related to obesity include:

 - Risk of heart attack

 The Link Between Bariatric Surgery and Heart Condition

 Bariatric and metabolic surgery lower the risk factor of Major Adverse Cardiovascular Events (MACE) by almost 40%.
 Additionally, premature deaths among the bariatric group decreased by almost half.

 The most popular obesity-treating weight loss surgeries include;

 - Adjustable gastric banding (LAP-BAND)